tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 and receive traffic that requires steering over network resources specific to a slice aggregate.
-These edge nodes are responsible for identifying slice aggregate specific traffic flows by possibly inspecting multiple fields from inbound packets (e.g. implementations may inspect IP traffic's network 5-tuple in the IP and transport protocol headers) to decide on which slice policy it can be steered.
+These edge nodes are responsible for identifying slice aggregate specific traffic flows by possibly inspecting multiple fields from inbound packets (e.g., implementations may inspect IP traffic's network 5-tuple in the IP and transport protocol headers) to decide on which slice policy it can be steered.